 Does Walmart Still Develop Film And Disposable Cameras?

-Visit any Walmart store, and you’ll find the good old Photo Center, just like back in the day.
+Visit any Walmart store during business days, and you’ll find the good old Photo Center, just like back in the day.
+Fill in an order form and get your developed film.
 The difference is that now, this department is mostly used to print out digital photos that customers take on their smartphones.

 In addition to providing same-day digital printout services, Walmart Photo Centers contain unmanned kiosks where shoppers can go to drop off disposable cameras for development.